 Who We Are

-Its many accomplishments began with key support for the successful Los Angeles’s 1997 Living Wage campaign.
+Its many accomplishments began with key support for the successful 1997 Living Wage campaign in Los Angeles.

 CLUE LA took a leadership role in the battle to keep Wal-Mart out of Inglewood; played a central role in the passage of statewide legislation increasing funding for staffing for nursing homes; provided strategic support for striking grocery workers that brought the owner of Safeway back to the bargaining table; created dramatic actions in support of hotel workers in Santa Monica and Los Angeles that were crucial to victory; and played an important role in the public policy and corporate campaigns of healthcare workers and janitors.

 Today it continues its work alongside the employees of car washes, grocery stores, hotels, industrial production companies, and many other local businesses whose ethical standards so immediately affect our communities.
 To learn more about our current and recent work, visit our campaign page.